balima78/simK/README.md

 ## Main functions

-This package has 3 main functions, with them we can generate simulated data for a poll of donors, a set of candidates to kidney transplantation and the respective HLA-antibodies for those patients sensitized.
+This package has 3 main functions, with them we can generate simulated data for a pool of donors, a set of kidney transplant candidates and the respective HLA-antibodies for those patients HLA sensitized.

 ### Donors

-A data frame with information for a pool of simulated donors can be generated with the function `donors.df`:
+A data frame with information for a pool of simulated donors can be generated with the function `donors.df()`:

 ```
 library(simK)